Collections Information and Access Policy

 - Commercial insurance arranged either by the borrowing institution or by the Gallery through the London insurance brokers the cost being borne by the borrowing institution as a condition of the loan

-The Gallery applies for works on loan to the Gallery on an individual basis for GIS for works valued over the minimum specified where these are eligible for such cover.
+9.6 The Gallery applies for works on loan to the Gallery on an individual basis for GIS for works valued over the minimum specified where these are eligible for such cover.
 In return, the Gallery will take the same reasonable care of such works as it would of its own collections and will adhere to the UK Government Indemnity Guidelines.
-The Acquisition Registrar, and Loans Registrar and Exhibition Managers, are responsible for the annual reporting of contingent liabilities to the DCMS.
+The Collections Registrar, and Exhibition Managers, are responsible for the annual reporting of contingent liabilities to the DCMS.

 10. Loans Out